CHERYL P. GROOD, Professor and Chair

 Acceptance into the minors

-The requirements for acceptance into either course minor, such as prerequisite courses and grade average, are the same as for acceptance into the major.
-Students may not minor in both mathematics and statistics.
+The requirements for acceptance into any course minor, such as prerequisite courses and grade average, are the same as for acceptance into the major.
+Students may not have more than one minor in the department.

 The department offers preparations in the fields listed below.
 Each preparation is subject to External Examination, including a 3-hour written examination and a 45-minute oral examination.
 Each preparation consists of a specified pair of credits.
 The specified credits are listed after each field.